ShxtsNGigs Let Black Women Down. But I'm Not Surprised

 AdvertisementADVERTISEMENT

-Schulz’s comments are undeniably hurtful, harmful, and racist; they dehumanize Black women and perpetuate the age-old stereotype that we’re aggressive while reinforcing the notion that Black women are unworthy of affection.
+Schulz’s comments are undeniably hurtful, harmful and racist; they dehumanise Black women and perpetuate the age-old stereotype that we’re aggressive while reinforcing the notion that Black women are unworthy of affection.

 Many online, particularly Black women, have been outraged at James and Fuhad, accusing them of laughing at their expense and allowing a white man to ridicule Black women to their faces.
 This is also especially egregious given the duo's large Black female audience, who have played a significant role in their global success.